Angell134/Unlocking-Accounts-on-AD/README.md

 <img width="1919" height="1079" alt="Screenshot 2025-07-12 120837" src="https://github.com/user-attachments/assets/cfedd030-a1b0-4626-bee9-0f0c98fe1df7" />

-<p>On your computer, PRESS START, go to 'Windows Administrative Tools, then 'Active Directory Users and Computers'. </p>
+<p>On your computer, click the Start menu, navigate to 'Windows Administrative Tools', and then select 'Active Directory Users and Computers'. </p>

 <br />

 <p>
 <img width="1502" height="874" alt="Screenshot 2025-07-19 123708" src="https://github.com/user-attachments/assets/741619bc-9951-4a28-af94-332b3b9ad67f" />

-<p> Once you  open ADUC, open the file where your employees are and find the employee.
-To find them more easily, you can right-click the file of your employees, click 'find', then search their name and click on their name. </p>
+<p> Once Active Directory Users and Computers (ADUC) is open, navigate to the organizational unit (OU) where your employee accounts are stored.
+To locate a specific user more efficiently, right-click the OU, select 'Find', enter the employee’s name, and then click on their name from the search results. </p>

 <br />